austin-hoover/pyorbit-benchmarks/fodo/README.md

-Track a spherical bunch through a FODO lattice with 3D space charge.
+Track a Gaussian bunch through a FODO lattice with 3D space charge.